-Counselling is available for children aged between the ages of 0 and 18 who have experienced family violence.
+Counselling is available for children between the ages of 0 and 17 years and 11 months who have experienced family violence.

 Counselling is available as single sessions, short term (3 to 6 sessions) medium term (for 3 to 6 months), or long term (up to a year) support.

 Children’s counselling is available in Melton, Hoppers Crossing and Footscray, and is available Monday to Friday, 9am to 5pm.